top of page

 Green Public Procurement Construction: Impact on Wrap Specifications

-Products that were once chosen mainly for cost or speed are now assessed on recyclability, environmental footprint, and end-of-life management.
-For temporary protection systems such as construction shrink wrap, this shift is creating new expectations and risks, but also opportunities to stay ahead with recyclable solutions like EcoShrink shrink wrap for site protection.
+Products that were once chosen mainly for cost or speed are now assessed on recyclability, waste, embodied carbon and end-of-life routes.
+For temporary protection systems such as construction shrink wrap, that shift creates new expectations – and risks – but also real opportunities to stay ahead with recyclable, well-documented solutions.

 What Green Public Procurement Construction Rules Mean for Sites